SreejaKeesara/course-2019-spr-proj/ldisalvo_skeesara_vidyaap/README.md

 Directory: ldisalvo_skeesara_vidyaap

 ## Introduction
-Our research objective was to define and characterize the political ideology in Massachusetts.
-With the abundance of sources pertaining to election data, it can be difficult to visualize the relationship between the different datasets.
+Our research objective was to define and characterize the political ideology of voting districts in Massachusetts with a focus on state Senate and House elections.
+With the abundance of sources pertaining to election data, it can be difficult to identify patterns between different datasets.
 Our visualization combines and transforms multiple datasets to provide a holistic political view of voting districts within Massachusetts.

 ## Datasets
 We gathered Massachusetts election data from a variety of sources and stored them in MongoDB.
 Below we describe the schema of each dataset that we produced.